-Often it is necessary to know the orientation of the triangles in the geometry.
+Triangle flipping: Often it is necessary to know the orientation of the triangles in the geometry.
 While this can be computed, there remains a 180-degree ambiguity as to which way the normal points.
 To resolve this, triangles nodes should be ordered in a counterclockwise direction as viewed from the "outside" of the surface to which the triangle belongs.
-This convention is used by OpenGL to decide which triangles to show in "hide backfacing triangles" mode.
-Unfortunately, it is not always possible when constructing geometric models to tell which way the triangle is to be viewed-this is still something humans do better than computers-and so we often need to edit a geometric model so that the triangles are 'flipped' the right way.
-Hence, the "Flip triangle" option in the "Picking" menu.

-8.6.7 Edit node
+This convention is used by OpenGL to

-If your surface isn't perfect, you can edit the positions of the nodes.
+- Edit node: If your surface isn't perfect, you can edit the positions of the nodes.
 Select this pick mode in the Picking menu, and pick a node.
 A mark will appear on the node that you pick.
 Then use the keyboard transformation controls to translate a node (see Section 8.2.2, keypad controls).
-Note that keyboard rotation won't work in this mode.

-8.6.8 Edit landmark point

-If your landmarks aren't perfect, you can edit their positions.
+Note that keyboard rotation won't work in this mode. - Edit landmark point: If your landmarks aren't perfect, you can edit their positions.
 Select this pick mode in the Picking menu, and pick a landmark point.
 A mark will appear on the point that you pick.
 Then use the keyboard transformation controls to translate it (see Section 8.2.2, keypad controls).
-Note that keyboard rotation won't work in this mode.

-8.6.9 Delete node

-In this mode, any node you pick and any triangle that connects with it will be removed from the geometry.
+Note that keyboard rotation won't work in this mode. - Delete node: In this mode, any node you pick and any triangle that connects with it will be removed from the geometry. - Reference lead, single value: In this mode, the value of the node you pick will be used as the reference from which the other nodes will be measured. - Reference lead, mean value: In this mode, a mean value of all the nodes will be used as the reference from which the nodes will be measured.